-The debilitating physiological and psychological health effects of puppy mill dogs have led to banning the sale of dogs in pet stores in many places around the world including Miami Beach!
+The debilitating physiological and psychological health effects of puppy mill dogs have led to banning the sale of dogs in pet stores in many places around the world including Miami Beach and in Los Angeles California!
 Dogs sold in pet stores or online come from what the industry euphemistically calls “puppy farms” but the rest of the world knows as “puppy mills.”

 Considering how rare it is for a group of scientists to offer their opinions on a subject, the research above offers some very strong statements. “we cannot recommend that puppies be obtained from pet stores.”
-I would add to that, and most breeders.
+I would add, and most breeders.
 Until the shelters are empty, please adopt don’t shop.